SQL Interview Questions You Must Prepare: The Ultimate Guide

-These are questions that one can expect to be asked very frequently for a Data Engineer or a Machine Learning Engineer position.
+These are the SQL interview questions that one can expect to be asked very frequently for a Data Engineer or a Machine Learning Engineer position.
 Though it might not be out of place in a Data Scientist Interview for positions that require some experience.
 Data Transformation or more generally ETL (Extract, Transform and Load) is a process used to collect data from various sources (extract), changing it according to the business rules (transform), and then loading such extracted and transformed data into a database.

 When the data is extracted, it is done so from various data sources that, more often than not, store data in completely different formats.

 By transformation, the data takes the format appropriate for reporting and analysis.
 The data is transformed via data aggregation, filtering, sorting, joining, a calculation based on the rules set for business needs, etc.

 Such data is loaded into another database or table that the analysts or any other users might use.